aniomalia/specimen-js/README.md

 # specimen-js
- A simple famework for populating with random demo content
+ A simple framework for populating with random demo content